Become a Digital Court Reporter and Legal Transcriber

 Course Instructors

-Merritt Gilbert is a legal professional with over 10 years of industry experience.
-She is a Certified Electronic Reporter and holds a Certificate of Voice Writing.
+Merritt Gilbert is a legal professional with over 15 years of industry experience.
+She is a Certified Electronic Reporter (CER), Certified Deposition Reporter (CDR), and holds a Certificate of Voice Writing.
 She graduated with a Bachelor of Science from Florida State University.

-Natalie Hartsfield is a court reporter with more than 10 years of experience in the legal field.
+Natalie Hartsfield is a court reporter with more than 20 years of experience in the legal field.
 She has taught court reporting since 2007.
-Natalie holds an Occupational Associate Degree in Court Reporting from Stenotype Institute.
+Natalie holds an Occupational Associate Degree in Court Reporting from Stenotype Institute and is a Certified Electronic Reporter (CER) and Certified Electronic Transcriber (CET) through AAERT.